 A Roth IRA is a smart way to grow your savings for the future.
 These investment accounts offer tax-free income when you retire.
 Of course, any return you see on a Roth IRA account depends on the investments you put into it.
 Here’s what you need to know about the average Roth IRA return and how it can help you maximize your retirement savings.
+If you want help with making the most of your Roth IRA, consider finding a financial advisor.

 How a Roth IRA Works